 There are so many great habits to develop as part of one’s lifestyle.
 One such a great habit is setting money aside as savings.
-Saving money should be something everyone is excited about, a way of life, and not some kind of burden.
+Saving money motivation should be something everyone is excited about, a way of life, and not some kind of burden.

 Everyone wants to have some money saved up to take care of certain expenses when they arise.
 However, people sometimes lack enough motivation to keep putting money aside, so it’s no surprise they’re constantly wondering where did their money go.